-ioMosaic provides a total ERS solution with our comprehensive ERS design services, classroom, onsite and online training and advanced software tools.
+ioMosaic provides a total emergency relief system (ERS) solution with our comprehensive ERS design services, classroom, onsite and online training and advanced software tools.
 Our experts have experience in all areas of design, from reactivity testing for design basis determination to calculations for Z-axis deflection from dynamic loads.

 The Process Safety Information element of the OSHA PSM Rule (29 CFR 1910.119) requires companies to compile information on the design and design basis of relief systems.
 To assist companies in meeting this need, ioMosaic can collect and field-verify the data for existing pressure-relief devices.
 Equipped with our standardized pressure-relief device data sheets, we can efficiently compile the information required and conduct a Process Hazard Analysis (PHA).

 The critical first step in designing or verifying an emergency relief device or system is establishing and documenting the design basis.
-Safeguarding Documentation, an industry-established methodology and most thorough technique available for identifying all possible pressure-relief device contingencies, provides a framework to determine the controlling relief scenarios for all pressure-relief devices and vents.
-It also significantly reduces the time it takes to complete a PHA.
+Safeguarding documentation, an industry-established methodology and the most thorough technique available for identifying all possible pressure-relief device contingencies, provides a framework to determine the controlling relief scenarios for all pressure-relief devices and vents.
+It also significantly reduces the time it takes to complete a Process Hazard Analysis (PHA).

 ioMosaic is the developer of leading-edge technology used by the Design Institute for Emergency Relief Systems (DIERS).
 We work side by side with DIERS to continue providing the next-generation computer program for ERS and effluent handling design.
-Our Process Safety Office® software component SuperChems™ for DIERS is a dynamic simulator, capable of performing ERS and effluent handling designs for complex geometries and multiphase reaction systems.
+Process Safety Office® SuperChems™ for DIERS software is a dynamic simulator, capable of performing ERS and effluent handling designs for complex geometries and multiphase reaction systems.
 For more straightforward API-based evaluations, the QuikSize feature will allow fast verification of relieving capacity.